 Nick has a B.Sc. and a Ph.D. in Geophysics from The University of Edinburgh

-Collette joined Stag Energy in 2016 and is a qualified business advisor with over 16 years experience of business support in various industries, including working as a business mentor at Edinburgh Chamber of Commerce.
+Collette joined Stag Energy in 2016 and is a qualified business advisor with extensive experience of business support in various industries, including working as a business mentor at Edinburgh Chamber of Commerce.

 Collette has an MA in Politics and International Relations from Aberdeen University as well as a Diploma in Business Management from Napier University and a Diploma in Business Advice and Counselling from The Academy of Leadership & Management.

 Habby Lyons joined Stag Energy in 2006 with responsibility for financial and management accounts, tax and compliance.
-She manages the portfolio of asset holding companies and takes responsibility for communications and office management.
+She manages the portfolio of asset holding companies and takes responsibility for communications and personnel.

 Habby worked within finance and business administration in her native Iceland prior to moving to the UK.